menu

 2. Growing desire for highly skilled experts

 As training in technology and basic IT skills becomes more commonplace – and users grow in digital competence – knowledge of very specific IT skills also becomes more desirable.
+For example, there’s a high demand for artificial intelligence and machine learning, robotics or cloud computing experts.

-For example, there’s a high demand for artificial intelligence, machine learning, robotics, and cloud computing experts.
-Companies are lacking specialists who are able to design, solve complex problems, foster and create innovative solutions using the latest technological achievements – and who can also quickly update their knowledge on a regular basis.
+Companies are lacking specialists who are able to design and solve complex problems, foster and create innovative solutions using the latest technological achievements, and who can also quickly update their knowledge on a regular basis.
 Expertise in these areas is crucial in order to maintain a competitive edge.

 This is why even though IT departments are getting smaller, they are also becoming much more specialised, with areas of expertise that remain a mystery for the vast majority of the population.

-3. Widening range of responsibilities
+3. Widening the range of responsibilities

 IT specialists also have to get used to being involved in both regular IT tasks, as well as more business-oriented responsibilities.
 This includes identifying innovations, turning them into marketable solutions, taking care of security, consulting and advising other specialists, and cooperating more closely with other departments, such as R&D, sales, and marketing.